fireeye-ops/cache/resume.md

 #### Systems Monitoring - December 2011 to present

-As one unit of a small team of monitors (1-2 usually), I proactively monitor the entire shared server portion of our farm (over 4500 servers) for issues before they become major.
-Issues I handle range from CPU abuse, low disk space, and hard drive errors to Denial of Service attacks/flooding, disaster recovery, and individual site performance reviews.
+I proactively monitor the shared server portion of our farm (>4500 servers), as part of a team (of 1-2 others usually).
+My typical day consists of the following:
+- Severe load issues, immediate response and triage, gathering data and acting on it (ties into below)
+- User abuse issues, mostly site performance related, some spam and miscellaneous abuse
+- Server health, including disk space/performance issues, filesystem checks, general server happiness, etc.
+- Network/service uptime, resolving UDP/SYN floods, Slowloris/(D)DoS, broken configurations, etc.
+- Individual site performance reviews, and keeping sessions open on problem servers all night.
 I also write [public announcements][] on our [network status forums][] for extended downtime issues.

 **Highlight**: I was an important asset in migrating our shared/reseller servers from 32- to 64-bit.